 These are not technical definitions but, conceptually, here are simplified meanings of each variable in rate setting and the hypothetical rate interactive.

-• Insured Unit APH: APH for the set of fields in the insured unit for which a policy is being created.
+• Insured Unit APH: APH for the set of fields in the risk unit for which a policy is being created.

 • County average yield: The average yield (APH equivalent) for all fields in the county.